refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 :::

-In the next step, we'll be implementing the login and logout functionality and update our `check` method accordingly.
+In the next step, we'll be implementing the login and logout functionality and make our `check` method work properly.

 </Sandpack>